timm/shortr/etc/src/docs/all.md

 |**functions** | [lib](lib.md) |
 |**methods**   | [bin](bin.md), [cols](cols.md), [num](num.md), [row](row.md), [rows](rows.md), [some](some.md), [sym](sym.md) |

-In this code :
--   `ROWS` holds many `ROW`s (and each `ROW` holds one record).  `ROWS` summarize their numeric or symbolic  columns in `NUM`s or `SYM`s (respectively).
-Summaries are held in `COLS`, divided into  (x,y) sets for independent and dependent columns (respectively).
-- `BIN`s and `SOME` are helper classes.
-Pairs of (x,y) columns are summarized in `BIN`s.
-Adjacent `BIN`s with  similar y distributions are merged.
-`SOME` is a helper
-for `NUM`s that holds just some sample of the numerics in that column.
-- Everything else is just tiny extensions to the above object model. e.g.
-  - When clustering, each cluster is its own `ROWS`.
-  - `NB` classifiers create one `ROWS` per class in the training data.
-  - Decision `TREE`s are built by recursively finding the `BIN`s that best distinguish different `ROW`s.
-  - etc.

 <p align=center>
 <a href=".."><img src="https://img.shields.io/badge/Lua-%232C2D72.svg?logo=lua&logoColor=white"></a>
 <a href=".."><img src="https://img.shields.io/badge/Linux-FCC624?logo=linux&logoColor=black"></a>